-West Henrietta is one of the most well-educated cities in the nation.
-41.07% of adults in West Henrietta have at least a bachelor's degree.
-Compare that to the average community in America, which has just 21.84% with a bachelor's degree or higher.
+The education level of West Henrietta ranks among the highest in the nation.
+Of the 25-and-older adult population in West Henrietta, 40.45% have at least a bachelor's degree.
+The typical US community has just 21.84% of its adults holding a bachelor's degree or graduate degree.

 The most common language spoken in West Henrietta is English.
-Other important languages spoken here include Vietnamese and Chinese.
+Other important languages spoken here include Arabic and Spanish.